HorizenOfficial/horizen-academy-v2/README.md

 ### Setup your environment

+Create an `.env` file at the root, using `.env.template` as a template.

 Create a file named `.env.local` inside the `env/` folder.
 You can use the `.env.local.example` file as a guide.